Thames River Cruise: Tickets

 • What types of Thames River cruises are available?

-• How long does a typical Thames River cruise last?
+• How long does a Thames River cruise last?

-• The duration varies depending on the type of cruise:
+• The duration varies depending on the type of cruise but they are from 35-minutes and up.

-• What are some key landmarks you can see on a Thames River cruise?
+• What are the landmarks you can see on a Thames River cruise?

 • Do Thames River cruises operate year-round?

-• Yes, most Thames River cruises operate throughout the year, including during the winter months.
-Some cruises offer heated indoor seating, making it more comfortable in colder weather!
+• Yes, most Thames River cruises operate throughout the year.
+Some cruises offer heated indoor seating, making it more comfortable in colder weather.

-• Daytime cruises are ideal for sightseeing, allowing clear views of London’s landmarks.
-However, evening cruises offer a different experience, with the city’s lights creating a stunning atmosphere along the river.
+• Daytime cruises are ideal for sightseeing to enjoy views of London’s landmarks.
+However, evening cruises offer a different experience, with the city’s lights on show along the river.
 Sunset cruises are also popular for their beautiful views.
-Speed boat rides are for those seeking adrenaline as well!
+Speed boat rides are for those seeking adrenaline as well.

 London Fun Facts